gauravssnl/PyInjectorV4/README.md

 ### Steps to use the server

 1. Open Config.ini file and set your proxy, port and desired payload which acts as bug for your Internet provider or Simcard providers.
+If you want only to log HTTP requests, please set PAYLOAD value as empty (see PROFILE4 in Config.ini).

 2. Use the following command to run the Payload Injector Server :